doppar/docs/3.x/directory-structure.md

 This directory stores frontend-facing resources and templates.

 ### `resources/views/`
-Contains view files, such as Blade or native PHP templates, which are returned from controllers and rendered as HTML.
+Contains view files, such as odo or native PHP templates, which are returned from controllers and rendered as HTML.

 ### `routes/`
 Route definitions for the web and API are stored here.
 You can define closures or controller-based routes inside this folder.